sean5446/slay/README.md

 ## Overview
 - Can run on Heroku, see `./Procfile`
-- Uses firebase for login and authorization
+- Uses Firebase for login and authorization
-- Uses sqlite data base `./slay.db` or env var `DATABASE_URI` (as URI)
+- Uses sqlite database `./slay.db` or env var `DATABASE_URI` (as URI)

 ## Starting
-1. Create a Python virual environment
+1. Use a Python virual environment `python -m venv <venv-name>`, then activate venv

-2. `pip install -r requirements.txt`
+2. Install required packages `pip install -r requirements.txt`

 3. Get Firebase credentials